Dancing with Our Hands Tied: Music and lyrics

-In "Dancing with Our Hands Tied", Swift's narrator reflects on a past relationship when she was 25 years old and how the lover turns her bed "into a sacred oasis".
-"Dancing with Our Hands Tied" explores themes of tension and uncertainty in a strained romantic relationship; it dissects a relationship that is under threat from Swift's narrator's status as a public figure ("People started talking, putting us through our paces / I knew there was no one in the world who could take it / I had a bad feeling.")
-The narrator doesn't think anyone could handle such scrutiny.
-Refinery29s Elena Nicolaou noted that the song lyrically resembles "Slow Dancing in a Burning Room" (2006) by John Mayer; she noted that both of the song's choruses are about "people intimately dancing through a doomed situation" and that the lyric, "Swaying as the room burned down," creates a lyrical parallel to Mayer's song.
+In "Dancing with Our Hands Tied", Swift's narrator details a romantic relationship that serves as a refuge for her amidst catastrophes like wildfires and floods, but she is anxious that this low-profile relationship would be exposed to the outer world.
+This romance happens when the narrator was 25 years old, and she alludes to how the lover turns her bed "into a sacred oasis".
+She is aware of the public perception on her romance: "I loved you in spite of deep fears that the world would divide us."
+Refinery29s Elena Nicolaou noted that the song lyrically resembles "Slow Dancing in a Burning Room" (2006) by John Mayer; she noted that both of the song's choruses are about "people intimately dancing through a doomed situation" and that the lyric, "Swaying as the room burned down", creates a lyrical parallel to Mayer's song.
+Sheffield thought that the narrative resembled Romeo and Juliet more than Swift's 2008 single "Love Story" did.